ipfs/ipfs-blog/src/_blog/libp2p-hole-punching.md

 ![img](../assets/libp2p-hole-punching-hole-punch.svg)

 Small note on alternative mechanisms.
-Hole punching will not always work, e.g. when behind a symetric NAT.
+There are situations in which hole punching will not work, most notably when one of the nodes is behind a symmetric NAT.
 In such cases nodes can instead explicitly add port mappings, either manually or via [UPnP](https://en.wikipedia.org/wiki/Universal_Plug_and_Play).
 In addition as a last resort, nodes can leverage external [relay](https://docs.ipfs.io/concepts/glossary/#relay) nodes.

 # Project Flare